mini0192/websocket-doc-ui/DEVELOPER_GUIDE.md

 The library's internal architecture is designed for modularity and extensibility.

 ### 🔍 Annotation Processing
 - `com.websocket.annotation.WebSocketTopic`: Core annotation for marking WebSocket response DTOs for documentation.
+It includes `topic`, `description`, and `group` attributes.
-- `com.websocket.annotation.AnnotationScanner`: Scans the classpath for classes annotated with `@WebSocketTopic`.
-It throws `AnnotationScanException` if scanning fails.
+- `com.websocket.annotation.AnnotationScanner`: Scans the classpath for classes annotated with `@WebSocketTopic` within a specified base package.
+It uses Spring's `ClassPathScanningCandidateComponentProvider` and throws `AnnotationScanException` if scanning fails or the package name is not set.

 ### 🧱 Payload Serialization
 - `com.websocket.core.serializer.TypeSerializer`: An interface defining the contract for converting Java classes into a string representation (e.g., JSON or TypeScript).
+The `generateJson` method is the primary entry point.
-- `com.websocket.core.serializer.AbstractTypeSerializer`: An abstract base class that provides common logic for traversing Java class structures, handling nested objects, collections (Lists, Maps, Arrays), and circular references.
-It uses `IdentityHashMap` for cycle detection and throws `DocGenException` on serialization failures.
+- `com.websocket.core.serializer.AbstractTypeSerializer`: An abstract base class that provides common logic for traversing Java class structures, handling nested objects, collections (Lists, Maps, Arrays), and circular references using `IdentityHashMap` for cycle detection.
+It uses Jackson's `ObjectMapper` for JSON processing and throws `DocGenException` on serialization failures.
+Subclasses must implement `getPrimitiveOrSimpleValue` to define how primitive and simple types are represented.
 - `com.websocket.core.serializer.TypeToJson`: A concrete implementation of `TypeSerializer` that extends `AbstractTypeSerializer`.
-It generates pretty-printed JSON example data using Jackson's `ObjectMapper`.
+It generates pretty-printed JSON example data, providing sensible default values for various Java types including primitives, `String`, `UUID`, `java.time` classes, and enums.
 - `com.websocket.core.serializer.TypeToTypeScript`: A concrete implementation of `TypeSerializer` that extends `AbstractTypeSerializer`.
-It generates TypeScript type definitions, including special handling for enum lists and comments for specific Java types (e.g., `UUID`, `java.time` classes).
+It generates TypeScript type definitions, including special handling for enum lists (e.g., `('ENUM_VAL1', 'ENUM_VAL2')[]`) and inline comments for specific Java types (e.g., `string //UUID`).
+It overrides `convertMapToString` to format the output as TypeScript object literals.

 ### 💡 UI and Controller
-- `com.websocket.core.controller.BasicWebSocketDocController`: A Spring MVC controller that orchestrates the documentation data retrieval and serves the UI page.
+- `com.websocket.core.controller.BasicWebSocketDocController`: A Spring MVC `@Controller` that handles the `/websocket-docs` endpoint.
+It retrieves grouped WebSocket topic metadata from `WebSocketDocManager` and adds it to the `Model` for rendering by the `webSocketDocUi.html` Thymeleaf template.
-- `src/main/resources/templates/webSocketDocUi.html`: The Thymeleaf-based UI template displaying topics, descriptions, and schemas, with copy-to-clipboard support.
+- `src/main/resources/templates/webSocketDocUi.html`: The Thymeleaf-based UI template responsible for displaying topics, descriptions, and schemas, with copy-to-clipboard support.

 ### ⚙️ Auto-configuration
-- `com.websocket.core.WebSocketDocsAutoConfiguration`: This Spring `@Configuration` class automatically registers the default `TypeSerializer` (TypeToJson) if no other `TypeSerializer` bean is found in the application context, ensuring seamless integration.
+- `com.websocket.core.WebSocketDocsAutoConfiguration`: This Spring `@Configuration` class provides auto-configuration for the library.
+    - It uses `@EnableConfigurationProperties(WebSocketUiConfig.class)` to bind properties prefixed with `websocket.doc` to the `WebSocketUiConfig` bean, allowing configuration of the base package for scanning.
+    - It defines a default `TypeSerializer` bean (`TypeToJson`) using `@ConditionalOnMissingBean`, ensuring that `TypeToJson` is used unless another `TypeSerializer` bean is explicitly provided by the user.
+    - It defines an `AnnotationScanner` bean, initialized with the `basePackage` from `WebSocketUiConfig`.

+### ⚠️ Exception Handling
+- `com.websocket.exception.AnnotationScanException`: A `RuntimeException` thrown during issues with annotation scanning, such as an unset package name or failure to load a scanned class.
+- `com.websocket.exception.DocGenException`: A `RuntimeException` thrown when there are failures during the documentation generation process, typically within the `TypeSerializer` implementations.

 ---